Global Times: COVID-19 disinformation

 The Global Times has spread unfounded conspiracy theories and disinformation related to the COVID-19 pandemic.
 (Note: See references It has distributed disinformation related to the COVID-19 pandemic via Facebook posts and targeted ads.)
 In January 2021, the Global Times urged Australia not to use the Pfizer–BioNTech COVID-19 vaccine.
 In March 2022, the Global Times republished an article by the British conspiracist website The Exposé which falsely claimed COVID-19 was created by Moderna.

 Astroturfing allegations

 Richard Burger, a former editor at Global Times, alleges that in the wake of the 2011 arrest of Ai Weiwei, the Chinese staff of the Global Times were ordered by the Chinese Communist Party to conduct an "astroturfing" campaign against "maverick" Ai Weiwei.

 Fabricated quotes

 In October 2015, Roderick MacFarquhar, a China expert at Harvard University, spoke at a conference on Marxism in Beijing.
-He said that Chinese leader Xi Jinping's talk of the so-called Chinese Dream was "not the intellectually coherent, robust and wide-ranging philosophy needed to stand up to Western ideas."
-The Global Times reported his speech as saying that the "Chinese Dream" would "make great contributions and exert a positive impact on human development."
+He said that Chinese leader Xi Jinping's talk of the Chinese Dream was "not the intellectually coherent, robust and wide-ranging philosophy needed to stand up to Western ideas".
+The Global Times reported his speech as saying that the "Chinese Dream" would "make great contributions and exert a positive impact on human development".
 MacFarquhar said that the paraphrasing was a "total fabrication".
 The line was later removed by the newspaper from its story.